 Considering the changes over the last year and a half brought on by the COVID-19 pandemic, safety and security are at the top of the list when it comes to everything we do, including when shopping and transacting in-store.
 In an increasingly digital world ripe with technological advances, consumers are beginning to ditch traditional payment forms, like plastic credit cards and paper cash, in favor of a digital alternative: mobile wallets.
 Over the last few years, mobile wallets like Apple Wallet and Google Pay have become the new normal as 68% of people are now using a mobile payment app.
+Globally, there has been a significant rise of mobile wallets and contactless transactions.

 Mobile Wallet Shift